allenai/reward-bench/README.md

 In development, we have the following docker images (most recent first as it's likely what you need).
 TODO: we should log the git commit affiliated with each of these, or delete them when outdated.
+- `nathanl/rewardbench_v1`: release version

+Deprecated:
 - `nathanl/herm_v6`: chat template loading from tokenizer fixes + DPO additions.

-Deprecated:
 - `nathanl/herm_dpo`: for adding functionality with DPO sweeps, fix minor bugs (last updated 24 Feb.)
 - `nathanl/herm`: for running everything, including new Starling 34B RM (last updated 22 Feb.)
 - `nathanl/herm_bon_v2`: for running `run_bon.py` sweeps (last updated 21 Feb.)